mc1517/BusinessAnalyticsCourse/README.md

 # BusinessAnalyticsCourse
-This is a repository to organize the teaching material for a new course at Monash University, to be jointly taught by Di Cook, Rob Hyndman and Ben Souhaib.
+This is a repository to organize the teaching material for a new course at Monash University, to be jointly taught by Di Cook, Rob Hyndman and Souhaib Ben Taieb.

 ### Textbook: